 7. Rest and Reduce Stress

-Last but not least, probably the best, most natural tool for reducing your chances of getting sick is to make sure you get sufficient R & R. That’s not just your grandmother’s advice: studies show that sleep deprivation and stress leave you more vulnerable to illness.
+Last but not least, probably the best, most natural tool for reducing your chances of getting sick is to make sure you get sufficient R & R. That’s not just your grandmother’s “eat your chicken soup” advice: studies show that sleep deprivation and stress leave you more vulnerable to illness.

-A 2009 study, for example, demonstrated that patients who were sleep-deprived in the months leading up to exposure to a cold virus were more likely to catch it.
+A 2009 study, for example, demonstrated that patients who were sleep-deprived in the months leading up to exposure to a cold virus were more likely to catch cold symptoms.
 Another study proved how psychological stress can have a strong impact on our susceptibility to respiratory infections.

 I don’t know about you, but I plan to stock up on each and every one of these items as winter approaches.
 This busy mom doesn’t have time to get sidetracked by a nasty cold or flu.
 Sleep and stress reduction will be harder to come by, but I’m going to try to make those a priority as well.